mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 * You can [build directly in a different locale](https://firefox-source-docs.mozilla.org/build/buildsystem/locales.html#instructions-for-single-locale-repacks-for-developers) (no support for artifact builds).
 * It’s possible to add specific l10n repacks to a [Try Server](https://wiki.mozilla.org/ReleaseEngineering/TryServer#Scheduling_jobs_with_Treeherder) push.
 For example, to add French: select *Add new Jobs*, then select the `fr` locale in `L10n-Rpk`.
 Once the job is completed, builds will be available as artifacts under `L10n (BsX)`, where `X` changes depending on the locale.

+### Can I land strings early, before my feature is fully built-out?

+This makes it difficult for our localizers to know how the strings are being used, which can make it harder to supply a translation that fully fits the context.
+If you plan on going this route, it is only advisable with the following conditions:

+1. The strings do not change after they merge to the Beta repository
+2. The strings include comments that link to public-facing screenshots or Figma specifications to help our localizers understand how the strings are being used

+Once the feature is built-out and testable, the links in the comments can be removed.

 ## Translation completion and community

 ### Is my feature going to be localized in language X before launch?